Skip to main content

 Abecma is made specifically for each individual patient with their own white blood cells.
 Match the identity of the patient with the patient identifiers on the cassette(s) and infusion bag(s) upon receipt.

-Abecma Company
+Abecma Manufacturer

-Abecma manufacturer Celgene Corporation, a Bristol-Myers Squibb Company, 556 Morris Avenue, Summit, NJ 07901.
+Abecma Manufacturer Celgene Corporation, a Bristol-Myers Squibb Company, 556 Morris Avenue, Summit, NJ 07901.

 Marketed by: Celgene Corporation, a Bristol-Myers Squibb Company (Summit, NJ 07901), and bluebird bio, Inc. (Cambridge, MA 02142).